 IHAB M. HAMDI SAAD, PHD

 Ihab M. Hamdi Saad is a full-time professor and former department chair of Construction Management at Northern Kentucky University.
 Ihab has also taught at other notable institutions such as the University of Cincinnati.

 In addition to his teaching, Ihab is a published author, penning several noteworthy articles on engineering.
 He is a celebrated speaker at events for the engineering industry.

 Ihab has been recognized with numerous awards including the 2004 ASC National Teaching Award; 2003 Pendered Memorial Award at East Carolina University; and the Teaching (1999) and Research (1998) Excellence Awards at Bradley University.

 He is a member of several organizations including the American Society of Civil Engineers (ASCE); Project Management Institute (PMI); Association for the Advancement of Cost Engineering (AACE); Egyptian Association of Engineers; and American Society of Training and Development (ASTD).

 Ihab joined the IRUSA board of directors in March 2006 and was appointed chairman in May 2011.

-Khalid Lamada serves as president of the Society of American-Egyptian Development (SAED), an education and advocacy group for Egyptians living in the United States.
+Khaled Lamada serves as president of the Society of American-Egyptian Development (SAED), an education and advocacy group for Egyptians living in the United States.

-Khalid is also a member of the Council of Islamic Leaders of New York.
+Khaled is also a member of the Council of Islamic Leaders of New York.
 He has served as a board member for the Islamic Society of Bay Ridge; as president of the Arab American Muslim Federation (AMAF); and as co-chairman of the Islamic Circle of North America and Muslim American Society (ICNA-MAS) national convention.